prodigeni/minSHA-1/README.md

 I set out to try and create a small implementation of SHA-1. `sha1.c` contains the original implementation I wrote and `minsha1.c` contains the shrunk down version.

 ## Running
-Both can be compiled with either clang or gcc, no options required and should produce no warnings.
+Both can be compiled with either clang or gcc (might requite `-std=c99` flag).
 The input is read from stdin.

     clang minsha1.c
     ./a.out "The quick brown fox jumps over the lazy dog"